You don't have to go hungry. Use these local and state food resources to get what you need today.

 Phone: 510-635-3663

 Certified Farmers' Markets (CFMs) were created by "direct marketing" legislation to support California farmers.
 This allows producers to sell what they grow directly to the public.
-Unlike other states, to sell at a Certified Farmers' Market in California, the products must be grown by the producer selling them.
-Direct marketing helps farms of all sizes by giving them an additional way to sell their produce directly from farm to table.
+Unlike other states, in California, to sell at a Certified Farmers' Market, the products must be grown by the producer selling them.
+Direct marketing helps farms of all sizes by providing an additional way to sell their produce from farm to table.

 Get information on the locations and hours of Contra Costa County's Certified Farmers' Markets.